Jharilela/n8n_discord_trigger_bot/deployment/GITHUB_SETUP.md

 https://your-app.railway.app
 ```

 This will show bot status including backup information.

+---

+**Disclaimer:** This project is not affiliated with, endorsed by, or sponsored by Discord or n8n.
+We are independent developers who created this tool to solve our own integration needs.